 APhA Announces Candidates for President-elect, Trustees and Honorary President

 The American Pharmacists Association (APhA) today announced the slate of candidates for its Board of Trustees, President-elect, and Honorary President.
-The elections for these positions will be held March 22–May 13, 2019.
-Association members will have the opportunity to meet the candidates at the APhA Annual Meeting & Exposition in Seattle on March 22–25, 2019.
+The elections for these positions will be held March 20–May 11, 2020.
+Association members will have the opportunity to meet the candidates at the APhA Annual Meeting & Exposition in National Harbor, MD on March 20–23, 2020.

-The two candidates for President-elect for 2020–2021 are Daniel E. Buffington of Tampa, FL, and Sandra Leal of Tucson, AZ.
-The two pairs nominated for election to serve 2020–2023 terms on the APhA Board of Trustees are: James Kirby of Cincinnati, OH, vs. Randy McDonough of Iowa City, IA; and Caroline Gaither of Minneapolis, MN, vs. Alex Varkey of Sugar Land, TX.
-Tery Baskin of Little Rock, AR, is unopposed as the candidate for Honorary President.
+The two candidates for President-elect for 2021–2022 are Theresa Tolle of Sebastian, FL, and Valerie Prince of Springville, AL. The two pairs nominated for election to serve 2021–2024 terms on the APhA Board of Trustees are: Betsy Elswick of Morgantown, WV, vs. Magaly Rodriguez de Bittner of Pasadena, MD; and Andrew Gentles of Washington, DC, vs. Deanna Seiler of Lake Villa, IL.
+Gregory J Higby of Madison, WI, is unopposed as the candidate for Honorary President.

-Attendees of the 2019 APhA Annual Meeting will have an opportunity to hear from the candidates for President-elect during the Opening General Session on Saturday, March 23rd and for Trustee positions at the First Session of the APhA House of Delegates on Friday, March 22, in Rooms 6A and 6B of Seattle’s Washington State Convention Center.
-Attendees will be able to visit face-to-face with the candidates at the “Meet the Candidates” session to be held near the entrance to Exhibit Halls EF of the Washington State Convention Center Saturday, March 23, from 11:00 a.m. to 11:45 a.m.
+Attendees of the 2020 APhA Annual Meeting will have an opportunity to hear from the candidates for President-elect during the Opening General Session on Saturday, March 21st and from candidates for Trustee at the First Session of the APhA House of Delegates on Friday, March 20th.
+Attendees will be able to visit face-to-face with the candidates at the “Meet the Candidates” session to be held in the Prince George’s Exhibit Hall Foyer near the entrance to Exhibit Hall of the Gaylord National Resort Saturday, March 21, from 11:00 a.m. to 11:45 a.m.

-Ballots for APhA's upcoming Board of Trustees elections will be e-mailed to members on the afternoon of Friday, March 22, 2019, along with ballots for candidates for the executive committees and sections of the APhA Academy of Pharmacy Practice & Management (APhA–APPM) and the APhA Academy of Pharmaceutical Research & Science (APhA–APRS) and Special Interest Groups (SIGs).
-Also contained within the ballot will be an amendment to the APhA Bylaws regarding Article 6 House of Delegates and Article 7 Recognized and Affiliated Organizations.
-Any amendment to the APhA Bylaws needs to be voted on by the full membership and, as such, is contained as an additional section within the election ballot.
-Further election, candidate, and Bylaws amendment information will be available online in mid-January.
-Find more information on each candidate at .
+Ballots for APhA's upcoming Board of Trustees elections will be e-mailed to members on the afternoon of Friday, March 20, 2020, along with ballots for candidates for the executive committee and Special Interest Groups (SIG) of the APhA Academy of Pharmacy Practice & Management (APhA–APPM) and executive committee and sections of the APhA Academy of Pharmaceutical Research & Science (APhA–APRS).
+Further election and candidate information will be available online in early-March.
+Find more information on each candidate at APhA’s Election website.